rm-controls/rm_power_manager/README.md

    about 200W in a short time.
 3. NoCharge Mode: All power is supplied directly to the chassis through the high side switch.
 Due to the direct supply chassis, the energy loss of this mode is the smallest.
-4. SucapTest Mode:Turn off all outputs to the chassis and charge the capacitor bank with full power.
+4. SucapTest Mode: Turn off all outputs to the chassis and charge the capacitor bank with full power.
 This status is only used during recording.
 5. Halt Mode: Turn off the capacitor charging module, turn off the capacitor boost module and turn off the high side switch.
 At this time, the input, output and capacitor bank are completely disconnected for the mode of robot death or overload protection.